wagerfield/danbo/README.md

 not understand.
 In between the resteraunts, bars, boutiques and monolithic skyscrapers – dolls, robots and manga paint the walls, billboards, vehicles and packaging.
-This childlike mentality is an integral part of Tokyo's facade and it has charmed the pants off me.
+This childlike mentality is an integral part of Tokyo's facade and it is both charming and infectious.
 The saturated innocence instills a great sense of peace and respect for one another and as a result, Japan is an incredibly safe place to live.

 In this regard, **the world could learn a lot from Japan.**